oliverwkim/oliverwkim.github.io/_posts/2022-01-01-The-Mountain-To-Climb.md

 <div style="clear: both; margin-bottom: 2em;"></div>
 <div id="forecasts"></div>

 As we enter a new year, it's worth thinking about the problem of economic growth, particularly for the hundreds of millions who still live in [extreme poverty](https://ourworldindata.org/extreme-poverty).
-This tool , and
+With this tool, you can easily calculate.

+The .
 Some stark examples:

-* Even at a spectacular Chinese rate of growth, the Democratic Republic of the Congo will take
+* Even at a spectacular Chinese rate of growth, the Democratic Republic of the Congo will take 61 years to reach current income levels in the United States.

 * At its average historical growth rate, it will take over 300 years for Guinea-Bissau to reach the 2019 GDP per capita of its former colonizer Portugal.

-*
+* If it continues growing at its present rate, China will achieve current US income levels sooner than Japan (35 years vs 80).

 This data is current as of 2019; it does not include the devastation of the Covid-19 pandemic, which has likely erased most of the economic gains of the past decade, and pushed [hundreds of millions of people into extreme poverty](https://www.theguardian.com/global-development/2021/feb/03/decades-of-progress-on-extreme-poverty-now-in-reverse-due-to-covid).